luckdeluxe/newsaggregator/README.md

 # News Aggregator

 _This Web application scrapes news articles from websites like theonion.com and present it in a webpage.
-This webapp combines the concept of django with web crawling. _
+This webapp combines the concept of django with web crawling_

 ## Starting 🚀